loonshoot/airank-core/batcher/README.md

-# Outrun Batcher Service
+# AI Rank Batcher Service

-The Batcher Service is a core component of the Outrun platform that handles scheduled data ingestion from various external APIs.
+The Batcher Service is a core component of the AI Rank platform that handles scheduled data ingestion from various external APIs.
 It uses Agenda for job scheduling and management, with built-in support for rate limiting, error handling, and job history tracking.

 ## Architecture Overview